dimadin/gravatar-signup-encouragement/readme.txt

 3. Message shown to registered commenter on default theme with default settings
 4. Message shown in a dialog to unregistered commenter on default theme with default settings after posted comment
 5. Message shown in a dialog to registered commenter on default theme with default settings after posted comment
+6. Message shown in admin bar
-5. Message shown in administration notices
+7. Message shown in administration notices
-7. Message shown on a profile page with option to show below “Profile” header
+8. Message shown on a profile page with option to show below “Profile” header
-8. Message shown on a registration page with default settings
+9. Message shown on a registration page with default settings
-9. Message shown on a registration page (multisite) with default theme and default settings
+10. Message shown on a registration page (multisite) with default theme and default settings
+11. Message shown in a bbPress reply form of a Twenty Eleven theme in line with avatar

 == Changelog ==